Lyuhan000/Game-of-Life/README.md

 # CSA Coursework: Game of Life

-This repository contains an advanced implementation of John Conway’s Game of Life in Go, completed as part of the Computer Systems A summative coursework at the University of Bristol.
+This repository contains implementation of John Conway’s Game of Life in Go, completed as part of the Computer Systems A summative coursework at the University of Bristol.
 The project focuses on applying parallel and distributed computing concepts, exploring concurrency, scalability, and network communication.

 The implementation consists of two main stages:
 1. **Parallel Implementation** – Multi-threaded Game of Life using goroutines and channels.